ulthiel/soergelbook/Readme.md

-# Supplementary material for the Introduction to Soergel bimodules (B. Elias, S. Makisumi, U. Thiel, G. Williamson)
+# Supplementary material for the Introduction to Soergel bimodules by B. Elias, S. Makisumi, U. Thiel, G. Williamson

 ## Examples